zacharylazzara/zacharylazzara.github.io/README.md

 This is my personal website.
 Its purpose is to serve as a portfolio and as an example of some of my work.
+When I have time I'll be redoing this site, as the site as it stands is a poor example of my work.
+But I'll keep it up for now, to act as an information hub.